domspad/yehos/README.md

 # Yehos
-## an operating system for the people
+## An operating system for the people

 We are building an operating system from scratch under the guidance of @saulpw and his work on [frotzos](https://github.com/saulpw/frotzos).
 This is our story...